In this tutorial, you’ll learn how we conduct interviews at Draft.

 First, let’s talk about what interviews should do.
-My ideal kind of interview will:
+They should:

 Taken in aggregate, interviews should offer a more complete portrait of who uses the product, how they find out about your business, how they make a purchasing decision, the lifecycle of their use, and any special “outlier” cases that might result in outsize purchasing volume or special considerations for new products.

-Let’s talk about the rigors of your interview setup first, because that’s easiest:
+Let’s talk about the rigors of your interview setup first.
+Tactically, you should:

 - Prepare the participant.
 Good interviews go both ways.
 You should anticipate issues before they happen – by ensuring the participant has a good connection, clear sound quality, directions to the site, a confirmed time slot, and clear expectations of what will happen during the interview.